abdulwaheed76/practices/README.md

 #### Typescript
 1. Use of `any` or `unknown` without written approval
 1. In typescript, using any non-javacript feature other than providing types (temporary rule for now).

+#### Frontend / react
+1. Coding inline (s)css styles or any kind of view code in any way inline.
+It should go in separate file.
+1. Coding (s)css styles or any kind of view code in any way in react component file or file having html code.
+It should go in separate file.

 #### Java
 1. Not using maven or gradle for dependancies but adding lib files directly